Lakeland Medical Malpractice Attorney

 COVID-19 Immunity Under the CARES Act and Section 768.38, Fla.
 Stat.

 Temporary immunity for medical providers and hospitals was provided for in the 2020 CARES Act passed by Congress.
 In March 2021, the Florida Legislature created section 768.38, Fla.
 Stat. which provided a broad, sweeping immunity for businesses and medical providers that includes liability for the spread of COVID-19 or failure to adequately treat COVID symptoms.
-These immunities provide a virtual bar to most COVID-related lawsuits.
-However, the immunity does not cover other medical malpractice cases, so you should seek specialist advice if you think you have a claim.

 Did You Have a Bad Outcome?
 Ask a Medical Malpractice Lawyer if You Have a Claim for Medical Negligence